DegenFighter/contracts/README.md

-# betting-platform
+# DegenFighter contracts

-The EVM smart contract betting platform for DegenFighter.
+The EVM smart contracts for DegenFighter.

 ## Development